isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 confusion.
 Rather perplexingly, there are several, related meanings that fall under the word "type."
 We will need to differentiate between two of them.

 The word "type" can be used to describe anything that exists at the type level, which is to say, anything that is neither a term nor a kind.

-However, we can also refer to `Type`s, which is the *kind* of types that have inhabitants.
-Historically `Type` has been written as $\star$, but this older notation is slated for deprecation in the latest versions of GHC.
-`Type` is the kind of things like `Int` and `Maybe Bool`---it classifies the sorts of things that exist at runtime.
-Some things which *aren't* of kind `Type` are `Maybe` (without a type parameter), and `Show`.
+However, we can also refer to `kind:Type`s, which is the *kind* of types that have inhabitants.
+Historically `kind:Type` has been written as $\star$, but this older notation is deprecated. `kind:Type` is the kind of things like `Int` and `Maybe Bool`---it classifies the sorts of things that exist at runtime.
+Some things which *aren't* of kind `kind:Type` are `Maybe` (without a type parameter), and `Show`.

-Sometimes we call the sorts of things which have kind `Type` value types.
+Sometimes we call the sorts of things which have kind `kind:Type` value types.

-In this book, we will typeset kinds in `SmallCaps` in order to differentiate them from regular types.
-Note that this is merely a convention of the printing process---the kind `Type` should be still written as `Type` in a Haskell source file.
+In this book, we will typeset kinds in `kind:Script` in order to differentiate them from regular types.
+Note that this is merely a convention of the printing process---the kind `kind:Type` should be still written as `Type` in a Haskell source file.

 #### Arrow Kinds

-This book assumes you already have a working knowledge of the standard Haskell kinds, `Type` and `(->)`.
+This book assumes you already have a working knowledge of the standard Haskell kinds, `kind:Type` and `kind:(->)`.
 As such, we will not dally here any more than is strictly necessary.

+> TODO(sandy): no, this is why i'm here.
+TEACH THIS

 Higher-kinded types (HKTs) are those which have type variables.
-Fully saturated HKTs in everyday Haskell always have kind `Type`, which means that their type constructors *do not.*
+Fully saturated HKTs in everyday Haskell always have kind `kind:Type`, which means that their type constructors *do not.*

 Let's consider `Maybe`.
-Because it takes a single `Type` parameter, we say that `Maybe` has kind `Type -> Type`---it takes a `Type` and gives you back one. `Either` takes two parameters, and so its kind is `Type -> Type -> Type`.
+Because it takes a single `kind:Type` parameter, we say that `Maybe` has kind `kind:Type -> Type`---it takes a `kind:Type` and gives you back one.  `Either` takes two parameters, and so its kind is `kind:Type -> Type -> Type`.

 But more interesting higher-kinded types are possible too.
 What about the monad transformer `MaybeT`?
 It also takes two parameters, but unlike `Either`, one of those parameters must be a `Monad`.
-Because monads are always of kind `Type -> Type`, we are left with the inescapable conclusion that `MaybeT` must have kind `(Type -> Type) -> Type -> Type`.
+Because monads are always of kind `kind:Type -> Type`, we are left with the inescapable conclusion that `MaybeT` must have kind `kind:(Type -> Type) -> Type -> Type`.
+Yeah---it's a bit of a mouthful.

 If you're not already familiar with this stuff, it will soon come to you just as naturally as the type checking rules do.